aws-lite/aws-lite/readme.md

 aws.dynamodb.PutItem({ TableName: 12345 }) // Throws validation error
 ```

+Additionally, two optional metadata properties may be added that will be included in any method errors:
+- `awsDoc` (string) [optional] - intended to be a link to the AWS API doc pertaining to this method; should usually start with `https://docs.aws.amazon.com/...`
+- `readme` (string) [optional] - a link to a relevant section in your plugin's readme or docs

 Example plugins can be found below, in [`plugins/` dir (containing `@aws-lite/*` plugins)](https://github.com/architect/aws-lite/tree/main/plugins), and in [tests](https://github.com/architect/aws-lite/tree/main/test/mock/plugins).